khulnasoft/LLMK/README.md

 ### Access on Hugging Face

 We are also providing downloads on [Hugging Face](https://huggingface.co/khulnasoft-llmk).
-You must first request a download from the Meta website using the same email address as your Hugging Face account.
+You must first request a download from the Khulnasoft website using the same email address as your Hugging Face account.
 After doing so, you can request access to any of the models on Hugging Face and within 1-2 days your account will be granted access to all versions.

 ## Quick Start